Andrew has a keen interest in all aspects of poetry and writes extensively on the subject. His poems are published online and in print.

 Petrarchan - a special sonnet with an octave rhyming abbaabba and a sestet cdecde.

-Pindaric - of an ode which has 3 stanzas of a definite form.
+Pindaric - of an ode that has 3 stanzas of a definite form.

 prosody - the study and notation of metre.